justwilliambrown/cits3200/Python-mySQL.md

 py
 >>py -m pip install mysql-python
-#this package is really hard to install, I have spent about three hour on it, and it still not work.
+#This package is really difficuly to install.
+I have spent about three hours on it, and it still does not work.
-highly recommended that use the alternative packages like pymsql and mysqlclient.
-Another way is find it .whl file and use the wheel to install it by hand.
+Highly recommended that use the alternative packages like pymsql and mysqlclient.
+Another way is find a .whl file and use that to install it by hand.
 >>py -m pip install flask-sqlalchemy